 Phumzile Khanyile is a Johannesburg-based photographer and Market Photo Workshop graduate originally from Soweto.
 Phumzile’s work explores the lives of women through evocations of her own experiences; breaking down social taboos in its explicit exploration of sexual politics.
 There is little distinction between her craft and her own life in the images, which read like a private journal of candid snapshots.
-Her gritty aesthetic, characterized by its dark contours, soft focus, and lush textures, lends her work its notable emotive quality.
-As the recipient of the 2015 Gisèle Wulfsohn Mentorship in photography – a development scheme supporting activism through photography in the spirit of late South African documentary photographer Gisèle Wulfsohn – Khanyile produced a body of work under the guidance of artist Ayana V. Jackson.
+Her gritty aesthetic, characterised by its dark contours, soft focus, and lush textures, lends her work its notable emotive quality.
+As the recipient of the 2015 Gisèle Wulfsohn Mentorship in photography – a development scheme supporting activism through photography – Khanyile produced a body of work under the guidance of artist Ayana V. Jackson.
 What followed was Plastic Crowns, a series of self-portraits through which a strong narrative in a striking visual language is threaded.
 The series was exhibited at The Photo Workshop Gallery in Newtown (2017).